ocas/InternationalSis/README.md

 ### Endpoints ###

-Accessing the Swagger URL mentioned in the previous section will present you with a user friendly grouping of REST Api Functionality
+Accessing the Swagger URL mentioned in the previous section will present you with a user friendly grouping of REST API Functionality:

 1. Applicants
 1. Diagnostics
 1. Events

-Table below lists the actions that can be made from each controller and their access limitation.
+The table below lists the actions that can be made from each controller and their access limitation.

+_Note that the SISAPI has a maximum request limit of 10MB._

 |                 | Method | Event Direction | Access    | Relative Path                                                                            |
 | --------------- | ------ | --------------- | --------- | ---------------------------------------------------------------------------------------- |